-Communication to students and from students should occur through their LTC email account.
+Communication to students and from students should occur through their Lakeshore email account.

-- Students must recognize that all electronic communications are considered public, not private, and therefore subject to discovery in legal matters and can be made available to the general public. - Patient data, patient identifiers, and other sensitive personal health information must not be transmitted electronically. - Students must check their LTC email daily as this is the primary mode of communication between faculty, staff, and students.
+- Students must recognize that all electronic communications are considered public, not private, and therefore subject to discovery in legal matters and can be made available to the general public. - Patient data, patient identifiers, and other sensitive personal health information must not be transmitted electronically. - Students must check their Lakeshore email daily Monday through Friday as this is the primary mode of communication between faculty, staff, and students.